Single-Cell-Genomics-Group-CNAG-CRG/TonsilAtlas/README.md

 We refer to the READMEs in the Zenodo repositories for an explanation of how to access the matrices and Seurat objects.
 Users can follow these steps to download the fastq files:

 1. Download a tsv file that lists all the fastq files available in the repository and filter them to the modality of choice.
 We will exemplify it here with scRNA-seq.
-Note: the URL was copied from the section "Download report" from secondary seccion id [ERP156759](https://www.ebi.ac.uk/ena/browser/view/PRJEB71973) of ArrayExpress.
+Note: the URL was copied from the section "Download report" from secondary section id [ERP156759](https://www.ebi.ac.uk/ena/browser/view/PRJEB71973) of ArrayExpress.

 ```{bash}
 PATH_TSV="https://www.ebi.ac.uk/ena/portal/api/filereport?accession=PRJEB71973&result=read_run&fields=study_accession,sample_accession,experiment_accession,run_accession,tax_id,scientific_name,fastq_ftp,submitted_ftp,sra_ftp,bam_ftp&format=tsv&download=true&limit=0"